boogabee/artifurnace/README.md

 The build will then execute a Docker container to build and package the GPDB binaries.
 As part of the build process it will drop a tarball and rpm in ${WORKSPACE}/centos6/output/

+###Notes###

+Current builds are being rolled out to http://gpdbbins.s3-website-us-east-1.amazonaws.com/ on a daily+ basis

 ###Contributors###

 Scott Kahler ( scott.kahler@gmail.com )